Leases

 The Company enters into lease arrangements with independent third parties and with related parties.
 The Company determines whether an arrangement is or contains a lease at inception.
 Leases are classified as either finance or operating at the commencement date of the lease, with classification affecting the pattern of expense recognition in the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).

-The components of lease expense are presented in the table below:
+The components of lease expense for the years ended:

 Operating Lease Cost: